Satyaki9207/kaggle_HR_analytics/README.md

-# kaggle_HR_analytics
-given background information about candidates, the task is to predict the probability of the candidate leaving
+# Please see the master branch for